poolshark-protocol/docs/site/content/docs/intro/index.en.md

 ```
 Design Consideration

-The protocol uses on-chain order book and matching engine.
+The protocol uses an on-chain order book and matching engine.
 The primary advantage
-of such approach is that the liquidity is avaiable for other smart contracts
+of such approach is that the liquidity is available for other smart contracts
 that can access it in one atomic ethereum transaction.
 The second advantage is
 that the protocol is fully decentralized without any need for an operator.